Batasingaram

-Batasingaram is a village in Ranga Reddy district in Telangana, India.
-It falls under Abdullapur mandal.
-It is very close to the Outer Ring Road, Hyderabad.
+Batasingaram is a village that falls under Abdullapur mandal in Ranga Reddy district in Telangana, India.
+I. It is near the Outer Ring Road, Hyderabad.

-Batasingaram Logistic park
+Batasingaram Logistic Park

 The Batasingaram Logistic Park, an inter-city truck terminal, would be coming up on a 40-acre site few km from Outer Ring Road (ORR) towards Vijayawada at an estimated cost of Rs.35crore.